Predizioni-Epidemiologiche-Italia/Influcast/Joining.md

 Indicate one or more __GitHub accounts__, pre-existing or created for the occasion, with which they will send weekly predictions to the repository.
 These accounts will be associated with the InfluCast GitHub organization.

+Provide an email address to be used to receive information from Influcast (general communications, notifications on the outcome of the prediction submissions, etc.).

 The aforementioned information should be sent by email to influcast@isi.it .